isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/skype-for-business-online-service-description/skype-for-business-online-features.md

 ## <a name="skype-to-skype-audio-video-and-media"></a>Áudio, vídeo e mídia de Skype para Skype

-Os usuários do Skype for Business Online podem fazer chamadas de áudio e vídeo diretas por computador para outros usuários do Skype for Business usando um PC e uma webcam.
-Um usuário do Skype for Business Online poderá iniciar chamadas de áudio e de vídeo de Skype para Skype com outro usuário na mesma organização do Skype for Business Online (dentro ou fora do firewall corporativo) ou com outro usuário do Skype for Business em um domínio federado do Skype for Business se os dois domínios do Skype for Business estiverem corretamente configurados, compatíveis e autorizados para federação.
+Skype for Business Online users can make one-to-one computer-based audio and video calls to other Skype for Business users using a PC and a web camera.
+A Skype for Business Online user can initiate Skype-to-Skype audio and video calls with another user in the same Skype for Business Online organization (within or outside the corporate firewall), or with another Skype for Business user in a Skype for Business federated domain if the two Skype for Business domains are correctly configured, supported, and permitted for federation.

 Consulte [definir opções de dispositivo de áudio no Skype for Business](https://support.office.com/article/2533d929-9814-4349-8ae4-fca29246e2ff) para saber como definir as opções de dispositivo de áudio no Skype for Business.